ransh93/Color-optimal-Sampling/README.md

 # Color-optimal-Sampling
 Finding an optimal Sampling for Digital Color Camera using deep learning methods for colorization

+We used a DNN which primarly aimed to improve image colorization result in order to train that network to find an optimal color ratio and Sampling for Digital Color Camera
+In order to run our code, you can follow this guied and ask some quistions using our personal emails (presented at the end)

 Assumptions:
 1. Under ...\root\dataset\ilsvrc2012\ there should be three sub-directories: 'train', test', 'val'.
 2. Images should be contained in a subfolder under each of the above dirs.
 For example: ...\test\1\*.JPEG.

 Files: